perfectyorg/perfecty-push-wp/README.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==
 Push Notifications that are self-hosted, you don't need API keys to integrate with external Push Notifications providers that will charge you later.
-It's Open Source and the information is stored in WordPress, so that you can Send Push Notifications directly from your server for free!
+It's Open Source and the information is stored in WordPress, so that you can send Push Notifications directly from your server for free!

 In a rush looking for Push Notifications alternatives now that you've exceeded the free-tier of your current provider?
 Loosing your users every time you change your Push Notifications provider?
 Worried about where the Push Notifications information is stored? **With this plugin you don't worry about that**.

 Easily migrate your users from other providers, send custom Push Notifications, or automatically when publishing a post, and see the stats in your Dashboard.

 Features: